 The High Performance Handbook is a system created with the idea of being fully customizable and effective for anyone.
 This is why the program is so heavy on materials, it needs a lot of workouts and guidelines to suit everyone (more on this later).

 Eric Cressey’s program rotates around 4 basic principles:

 You are not forced into specific exercises.
-There are tons of modifications and alternative exercises you can do, depending on you needs and access to equipment, and they are all explained and demonstrated clearly in the videos.
+There are tons of modifications and alternative exercises you can do, depending on your needs and access to equipment and they are all explained and demonstrated clearly in the videos.

 The blueprint can run on a 2x, 3x or 4x/week schedule for 120